fengsh27/project-demo/README.md

 # project-demo
-This repo is used to test Azure Pipeline CI/CD.
+This repo is used to test Azure Pipeline.